 We may use your personal information to send you news and updates from The Wine Society and information about our products and services including offers, promotions and new products.
 Depending on how you interact with us, we may contact you by email, text message, telephone, post or other methods, including on social media.

-We may use data obtained from third parties (such as Experian) for postal marketing and online display advertising, and we use profiling to help us identify relevant audiences (see further below).
+We may use data obtained from third parties (such as providers of consumer profiling) for postal marketing, online marketing and advertising, and we use profiling to help us identify relevant audiences (see further below).

-We have a legitimate interest in using direct marketing to reach out to existing and prospective members to help promote and grow our business and membership, and we need to use your personal information to do this.
-In some cases we may seek your consent to contact you for marketing purposes.
+We may contact you in relation to any similar products or services we have previously supplied.
+We have a legitimate interest in using direct marketing to reach out to existing and prospective members to help promote and grow our business and improve our members’ experiences, and we need to use your personal information to do this.
+In some cases, we may seek your consent to contact you for marketing purposes.

-If we're contacting you by post or you are an existing member or customer, we may not require your consent, but you can always tell us to stop using your information for marketing purposes if you wish.
+If we're contacting you by post or you are an existing member, we may not require your consent, but you can always tell us to stop using your information for marketing purposes if you wish.

-If you are a member, you can change your contact and marketing preferences at any time by using the preference centre in your account on our website (or use the ‘unsubscribe’ links in our emails to take you there).
+If you are a member, you can change your contact and marketing preferences at any time by using the preference centre in your account on our website.

 If you wish to stop receiving email marketing from us, you can also use the ‘unsubscribe’ links provided in the emails we send to you to.
 Otherwise, if you wish to withdraw your consent or change your contact or marketing preferences, please contact us.